-Energy and anti-inflammatory: Nettle powder and bee pollen.
+Energy & anti-inflammatory: Nettle powder and bee pollen.
 Willow honey.

 Stress and anxiety relief: Wild rose, lavender and/or hawthorn honey and elixir.

-Cough and cold relief: Cough and cold elixir, of course!
+Cough & cold relief: Cough and cold elixir, of course!
 Grindelia honey.
 Balm of Gilead (cottonwood leaf bud) honey.

-For instructional info for making herbal honeys and elixirs, go to our Herbal Medicine Making Tutorial.
+For instructional info for making herbal honeys and elixirs, check out our Herbal Medicine Making Tutorial.

 Happy truffle making!!!